jhshin00/robots-pretrain-robots/README.md

     pip install -e .

 # 📚 Data and checkpoints
-Our processed DROID subset (coming soon) and pre-trained model checkpoints are availble on our [Huggingface repository](https://huggingface.co/GqJiang/robots-pretrain-robots).
+Our processed DROID subset (coming soon, feel free to contact [Guangqi Jiang](https://luccachiang.github.io/) if you need the dataset) and pre-trained model checkpoints are availble on our [Huggingface repository](https://huggingface.co/GqJiang/robots-pretrain-robots).
 Our dataset has the following structure.
-As long as your dataset share the same, you can directly train MCR on your custom dataset.
+As long as your dataset share the same structure, you can directly train MCR on your custom dataset.
+Otherwise you need to write your own dataloader.
 ```
 /droid_processed
     /2023-02-28_Tue_Feb_28_20_25_47_2023